A ZERO STRESS Way To Begin A Quit.

 I was asked if I would quit to influence my friends brother.
 He actually tried to get me to commit right there on the spot.
 He knew if I did, I would follow through.
 I'm like you.
 I don't like to be cornered into doing anything I have not spent some time thinking about.

-I really considered it and I figured out a way to test myself for the challenge.
+I really considered how I could begin and I figured out a way to test myself for the challenge of a forever quit without stressing myself out.

-What I was doing was so powerful, and SO SIMPLE!
+What I was doing was so powerful, YET, SO SIMPLE!

 I was just telling myself to "wait a little longer" when I thought of smoking.